reddtoric/SkipYTAds/README.md

 ## Ad not skipping?
 Want script to match other images to click?

+Note: The screenshots of the button is with a browser zoom at 90%.
+If your browser zoom is not 90%, replace with your own cropped screenshots.

 If button image is a different size or different color, the imagesearch will not match because it's not an AI script; it literally matches pixels.

 Simply add additional or replace original images in the images folder.
 No need to add anything like "filename.png" in the script.